Notes

 - Wood: White, rich-smelling saucers.
 Eatable.
 (Lancella)

-- Soil: luminous broad fungus.
-Bright.
-Poisonous if eaten.
+- Soil: Luminous broad green fungus.
 (Armillaria)

-1.4.1 | roach wc
+1.4.1 | roach water closet

 Lit.
 Greenish tinted.
 Windows covered in algae and vines on the inside.

-Approaching the door, a flush of dark roaches spill from the jamb.
-Door locked.
+Entry to this room is blocked.
 Chair set against handle on the inside. (-3 to Heave, if someone tries to break it down.)

 - The toilet is full of dung and a flush of 4 huge Gloria cyanescens.